BiggerPockets/patterns/_patterns/use-namespacing-for-apps.md

 ---
 categories: Rails
-name: Use namespacing for apps
+name: Use namespacing for apps and events
 ---

 We deploy one app to Heroku.
 But it's a huge app and there are smaller apps within the larger app.